Xhinsoo/yelp/note.md

 Adds scalable authentication to your app
 Passport local mongoose will add a username, hash and salt f"FIELD" to store username, hashed password and salt value.

-Passport local mongoose automatically adds static methods to User model. ie: authenticate(), serialiseUser(), register() and so on.
+Passport local mongoose automatically adds static methods to User model. ie: authenticate(), serializeUser(), register() and so on.

 serialization means: how to store user into a session

+These packages gives us methods that we would have to otherwise define ourself.

+//authenticate using local strategy. redirect to /login on failure, flash failure message if failure -- router.post("/login",passport.authenticate("local",{failureFlash:true, failureRedirect:"/login"}),(req.res)=>{
+code block
+})
+--
+if we reach code block, then it means somebody was authenticated